Walk-Trot

 at the Training Level.
 They may also have achieved a Pony Club "B"

 or "HA" rating.
-An intermediate level rider may be confident
+An intermediate level rider should be confident

-riding and jumping up to 3' on a new or green horse.
+riding and jumping up to 3' on a new horse.

 Advanced